Asset Pricing with Heterogeneous Agents and Long-Run Risk

 Date Written: September 19, 2018

-Keywords: asset pricing, long-run risk, recursive preferences, heterogeneous agents
+Keywords: belief differences, asset pricing, long-run risk, recursive preferences, heterogeneous agents

 JEL Classification: G11, G12